honeymarket/coloss/README.md

 # COLOSS data

 Currently, [COLOSS](http://coloss.org/) data is not easily available.
-Beekeepers who contribute to COLOSS questionnaires deserve better outcome.
-This project aims to improve that situation.
+This project aims to improve that situation - beekeepers who contribute to COLOSS questionnaires deserve better outcome.

 ## Data